-You can't easily search for rules across rulesets when you have many rules organized in rulesets.
-Segmentation rule search solves this issue by making it simple to search for specific rules.
+You can't easily search for rules across rule sets when you have many rules organized in rule sets.
+The segmentation rule search solves this issue by making it simple to search for specific rules.

 For example, it is time-consuming to narrow that search without using this feature when you want to know how many rules there are for SNMP (UDP 161) and have around 200,000 rules organized across 700 rulesets.